Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 · f: Magnetic field variation frequency (Hz)—the square of the frequency!
 The higher the frequency, the faster the loss increases.

-· Bm: Maximum magnetic flux density (T)—the stronger the magnetic field, the more intense the eddy currents.
+· Bm: Maximum magnetic induction intensity (T)—the stronger the magnetic field, the more intense the eddy currents.

 · d: Material thickness (m)—the square of the thickness!
 That’s why we need to cut it thin.